xsscx/srd/README.md

 # Welcome to Hoyt's SRD Repo

 This is the (limited, new) Code Collection for Public Domain that is run on an Apple Security Research Device, the Apple SRD.
 The Target iOS ranges are 14Beta7 -> 15Beta2.
+The Target Platform is iPhone 11.

 JFTR - iOS 15Beta2 and jetsam make Research nearly impossible and I've filed a Feedback Request asking for jetsam relaxation or entitlement changes.